Accomplished Georgia Attorneys Resolve Divorce, Custody and Other Family Law Issues

 Lawyers you can trust with any family legal matter

 When you’re looking for practical advice regarding a matrimonial or parenting concern, put your trust in a law firm that has successfully handled these issues for generations.
 Daniel Lawson Tuggle & Jerles, L.L.P. in Perry provides strong counsel to Georgians in divorces, custody disputes and other domestic matters.
 Our lawyers have nearly 80 years of combined experience, which they apply in reaching favorable resolutions for clients, whether the case is simple or complex.

-Professional advocates protect clients’ rights in divorce proceedings
+Protecting clients’ rights in divorce proceedings

-Daniel Lawson Tuggle & Jerles LLC represents Georgia clients in family law matters and other types of legal concerns.
-Please call 478-997-8421 or contact us online to schedule an appointment at our office in Perry.
+Based in Perry, the law firm of Daniel Lawson Tuggle & Jerles, L.L.P. represents Georgia clients in family law matters in Macon, Dooly, Peach and Pulaski counties.
+Call us at 478-997-8421 or contact us online to schedule an appointment.